BenhardSim/RunTracker/README.md

 ]
 ```
 **Description :**
-Retrieve all activities user has created before
+Retrieve all goals user has created before

 <BR>